moliver28/research-handbook/content/handbook/ceo/shadow.md

 #### VP-Directs Shadow Opportunities

 [VP-Directs](/handbook/company/structure/#vp-directs-group) are encouraged to do a two week Shadow rotation--optimally within their third or fourth month at GitLab.
 If they cannot make a full two week rotation, they can ask to do a one week rotation.
+Full attendance will be required during this period.
 In this instance, they should work with the Staff EBA to the CEO to coordinate.
 We'll post the availability of a second, one-week rotation in the #vp-directs Slack channel.
 We will preserve the broader see one/teach one program structure.

 CEO Shadow rotations will be reserved for [VP-Directs](/handbook/company/structure/#vp-directs-group) during the week of [E-Group Offsites](/handbook/company/offsite/#schedule).
 An exception will be made if there is last minute availability as two VP-Directs are not available to serve in this role during this window.